(Originally published 1/20/16)

-back then—in the scintillating 1970s—with teenager culinary tastes and peculiar gastronomic
+back then—in the colorfully scintillating 1970s—with teen culinary tastes and peculiar gastronomic

 desires.
 I salivated over certain foods then that might very well leave

-me dry today.
-I don’t know if I’d appreciate the school’s exceptionally gooey
+me cold today.
+I truly don’t know if I’d appreciate the school’s exceptionally gooey

 Friday “grandma slices” of pizza or cardboard-textured Wednesday